Leopard geckos are considered the easiest reptiles to breed because:

 Still, the truth is that all it takes for the leopard gecko eggs to hatch is the right amount of moisture and temperature that is within the 77 to 92°F (~25-33°C) range.
 Everything below 74°F (~23,3°C) will be fatal for the embryos.

 The trick with temperature is that embryo’s sex is determined by the incubation temperature.
-If you incubate the eggs in the lower temperature range – 80 °F (~26,5°C), all of the hatchlings will be male.
-The higher range – 90°F (~32°C) will produce only females.
+If you incubate the eggs in the lower temperature range – 80 °F (~26,5°C), all of the hatchlings will be female.
+The higher range – 90°F (~32°C) will produce only males.
 At the temperatures in the mid-temperature range – let’s say 85-87 (~29-30°C) degrees, you will get hatchlings of both sexes.

 Leopard Gecko Egg Incubation Material